 with which they had branded us.

-I read them our will,
+I read them our will, my last testament.

 “I am a Catholic priest.”